 - Every company has needs in human resources, information technology, financial management, and other careers.
-If you're impressed by a company whose main business is not in your field of interest, it may still have career opportunities for you. - The Advance CTE (Career Technical Education) website has useful information about career clusters.
-Let high school students know if their school offers a CTE program. - JA Future by Design: Careers is an app that allows students to further explore future career options.
-The app is located on JA Connect: https://futurebydesign.ja.org/career.
-Based on a proven product development system from Intuit[®], JA Future by Design: Careers allows students to approach their future as if it were a project or product they want to launch. - JA Here to Career allows extensive exploration of career clusters and provides information about local employers and education: https://career.ja.org/.
-Registering and logging in offers localized information.
+If you're impressed by a company whose main business is not in your field of interest, it may still have career opportunities for you. - (Optional) Students can explore the government website Advance CTE (Career Technical Education) to learn more about careers.
+Encourage students to find out if their high school has a CTE program. - JA Here to Career allows extensive exploration of career clusters and provides information about employers and education: https://career.ja.org/.